oxcafedead/barcode-reader-emulator/docs/download.md

 # Download

-> Note: Only Windows supported fow now.
+> Note: Only Windows supported for now.

 To download the app, please visit [Releases](https://github.com/oxcafedead/barcode-reader-emulator/releases) page or just download by clicking the link: